PAIDiPaidThis.com

 How often should I get an interim service?

-Roughly every six months or six thousand miles for a car that does a lot of miles, sitting between the annual full services.
-If you barely use the car, a full service once a year is often plenty and an interim is an optional extra rather than a must.
+Roughly every six months or six thousand miles for a car doing a lot of miles, sitting between the annual full services.
+If you barely use the car, a full service once a year is often enough and an interim becomes an optional extra rather than something you need to book.

-For high-mileage drivers, yes, because it catches oil degradation and small faults before the next full service.
-For someone doing a few thousand miles a year it is less essential.
-Look at your mileage and the maker's schedule rather than booking one out of habit.
+For high-mileage drivers, yes, because it catches oil degradation and small faults before they turn into bigger jobs at the next full service.
+For someone doing only a few thousand miles a year it is less necessary.
+Check your mileage against the manufacturer's schedule rather than booking one out of habit.

-What is the difference between interim and full servicing?
+What is the difference between an interim and a full service?

-A full service has a longer checklist and swaps more consumables, so it is the thorough annual job.
-An interim is a lighter mid-year check focused on oil, filter and safety basics.
-Many high-mileage drivers alternate the two to spread the cost and keep on top of wear.
+A full service works through a longer checklist and swaps more consumables, so it is the thorough annual job.
+An interim is a lighter mid-year check focused on oil, filter and the main safety items.
+Many high-mileage drivers alternate the two through the year to spread the cost and stay on top of wear.